jaredmtdev/gather/CONTRIBUTING.md

 1. Tests: If you are submitting code, please ensure you have adequate tests for the feature.
 Tests can be run via `make test`.
 100% coverage is currently required.
 1. Since this is golang project, ensure the new code is properly formatted to ensure code consistency.
    Run `make lint-fix`.
+1. Scope: keep the scope of the PR limited.
+   Better to break up to multiple PRs than to have 1 PR with multiple unrelated changes.

 ## Tests for New/Changed Functionality